Enjoying the view from the lookout spot on Periwinkle Lane on the eastern side of Schoenmakerskop

 The view of the coastline from the World War II Forward Observation Post at Schoenmakerskop.
 This historic building is now under threat due to a company wanting to mine the sand of the dune on which the FOP is located saying that it "isn't a natural dune".
 What a load of hogwash!

 The beacon out at Cape Recife is one of two beacons that were used for shipping purposes before the invention of modern navigation technology.
 The second beacon is the lollipop beacon on Marine Drive where Admiralty Road and Marine Drive comes together.
-Ships sailing along the coast from the west had to line up the two beacons before they could turn into Algoa Bay.
-This ensured that they were well clear of Thunderbolt Reef at the point as well as the reefs inside the bay itself.
+Ships sailing along the coast from the west had to line up the … Continue reading The beacon at Cape Recife

 This week's Video Friday post is another of Renaldo Gouws' aerial drone videos, this time of what is probably Port Elizabeth's most special beach.
 Sardinia Bay.
 Enough said.